Head Cage

 Head Cage is the sixth studio album by American grindcore band Pig Destroyer.
 The album was released on September 7, 2018 through Relapse Records.
 The album features vocal cameos from Richard Johnson and Kat Katz from Agoraphobic Nosebleed, along with Dylan Walker from Full of Hell.

 The band commented in an official description of Head Cage:

 Background

-It is the band's only album with bassist John Jarvis in their line-up.
+It is the band's only album with bassist John Jarvis in their line-up, and the last to feature Blake Harrison, who would leave in 2022 and die in 2024.
 MetalSucks called the album an "immediate frontrunner for the best metal album of 2018."
 The band released a teaser for the album on June 27, 2018.